Contact Us (310) 553-1222

 The average cost for employers to defend an employment lawsuit can vary significantly depending on whether the case settles or goes to trial.
 On average, it costs employers around $75,000 to work with an employment lawyer to settle a claim before it reaches trial.
 However, if the case progresses to court, the expenses can skyrocket, with pre-trial defense costs easily exceeding $125,000.
 Given the potential costs and the complexity of employment lawsuits, it’s crucial for businesses to seek competent legal representation for employment law issues.

 If you find yourself needing assistance in navigating employment law, reach out to us at Novian & Novian.
-With over 35 years of experience, we have consistently delivered first-tier legal services, rooted in understanding clients’ intricate business needs and personal concerns.
+With over 35 years of experience, we have consistently delivered first-tier legal services for our clients.
 We have some of the best attorneys in California to help you with guidance and representation.

 This post will provide a comprehensive breakdown of the costs of defending employment lawsuits.
 By understanding these expenses and the importance of experienced legal representation, employers can make more informed decisions when faced with employment disputes.